-A: If you are a victim/survivor of domestic violence and abuse and are in Cornwall or Devon, or are fleeing to these areas we may be able to foster your animals.
+A: If you are a victim/survivor of domestic violence and abuse and are in Devon, Cornwall or Somerset, or are fleeing to these areas we may be able to foster your animals.
 You can call us directly, or, if you are in touch with any support services such as Domestic Violence and Abuse Services, the Police, Social Care and so on they can make a referral to our service on your behalf.

 Q: Do I have to go into a refuge to be able to use your service?